-Bruce played the song 2 times as a snippet:
+Bruce played the song once and 2 times as a snippet:

 It is stated in the book Blinded by the Light that the set included a version of "Memphis, Tennessee" but it is not in evidence on the known tapes.
 It's likely that the Chuck Berry song was included in "Detroit Medley" (which did include "Travelin' Band"), as it was the following night in the same venue.